MrMicrowaveOven/zadt/README.md

 A Sphere has the following methods
 * on_sphere?(point) will return if a point is on the sphere.
 * in_sphere?(point) will return if a point is within the boundaries of the sphere.
+* out_of_sphere?(point) will return if a point is outside the boundaries of the sphere.
 * how_far_from_sphere(point) will return how far a point is from the boundaries of the sphere.

 The following methods are available exclusively for 3-dimensional spheres.